Lawrence Park Collegiate Institute: Drama

 Lawrence Park has a very large and active Drama Council that is responsible for various events at the school.
 The council plans and runs the Remembrance Day assembly.

 Each year the council runs United Artists for a Cause, a performing arts night that includes music, drama and a fashion show.
 Lawrence Park is one of few schools that enters 2 plays in the NTS (formerly Sears) drama festival in addition to hosting the festival.
 Each year, there is a school play performed for hundreds of people including Arsenic and Old Lace (2016), Departures and Arrivals (2017) and Anne of Green Gables (2018).
 Dramatic productions take place in a very large and recently upgraded auditorium with a new LED lighting system installed in 2017.
 "Masquerade," a school magazine, showcases the music, drama and visual arts programs at Lawrence Park Collegiate.

-Clubs and council

-Clubs

-Lawrence Park Collegiate offers a wide variety of clubs and councils.
-The students, along with their staff advisors, are currently running close to 30 different clubs within the school.
-They include: